Built For

 The choice to make workflows configurable rather than hard-coded wasn't just an engineering architecture decision - it was a UX decision.
 It meant designing interaction patterns that remained coherent regardless of which modules were active.
 That's harder than designing one fixed experience, but infinitely more scalable.

-WizPOS taught me that POS design is physical design.
-It's not just screens and flows - it's fingertips, fatigue, and the unforgiving pressure of a customer waiting.
-Getting the human layer right means faster transactions, less training, and real economic impact for every retail partner who adopts the system.
+WizPOS taught me that POS and hospitality design is physical operations design.
+It's not just screens and flows - it's fingertips, fatigue, guests waiting, orders moving, payments settling, and managers needing visibility now.
+Getting the human layer right means faster transactions, less training, and real economic impact for every operator who adopts the system.

 Thank you for reading through the WizPOS case study.